btcarter/dissertation/README.md

 incrementally testing structural scripts to map I/O.
 Step 1 build passed on one subject
 Step 2 build passed on one subject
-Step 3 build running on three subjects
+Step 3 build passed on three subjects
+Step 4 build testing on one template